Rustam64/SmartMobility/Advanced/README.md

+These seven chapters collectively explore advanced aspects of ROS2, enabling users to extend their knowledge and capabilities in robot programming and data management.
+Topics covered include enabling and analyzing topic statistics, leveraging Fast DDS as a discovery protocol, creating custom memory allocators for efficient resource management, maximizing the potential of Fast DDS middleware for robust data communication, and recording data into ROS2 bag files for storage and analysis, both in C++ and Python.
+Additionally, readers will gain insights into reading and extracting data from ROS2 bag files using C++ nodes.
+These chapters provide a comprehensive and practical guide to enhancing ROS2 proficiency and mastering key tools and concepts for robotic applications.

 - [Chapter 1: Chapter 1: Enabling Topic Statistics (C++)](#chapter-1-enabling-topic-statistics-c++)
 - [Chapter 2: Using Fast DDS Discovery Server as a Discovery Protocol](#chapter-2-using-fast-dds-discovery-server-as-a-discovery-protocol)
 - [Chapter 3: Implementing a Custom Memory Allocator](#chapter-3-implementing-a-custom-memory-allocator)